Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README-National-Cloud.md

 In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-Open the solution in Visual Studio to configure the projects
+Open the solution dotnet-webapp-multitenant-oidc.sln in Visual Studio to configure the project (no s).

 #### Configure the service project